awslabs/mountpoint-s3/doc/CONFIGURATION.md

 This flag will enable caching of metadata using a default time-to-live (TTL) of 60 minutes.
 Object content will also be cached within the cache directory specified.
 Mountpoint will create a directory within this path, removing any files or directories within it at mount time and exit.
+When running multiple Mountpoint processes on the same host, you should use unique cache directories to avoid different processes interfering with the others' cache content.

 Mountpoint caching can be further configured, such as adjusting the metadata time-to-live (TTL) or the maximum space allowed to be used by the data cache.